nullt3r/udpx/README.md

 # UDPX
 ![Alt text](screenshots/showcase.png)
 Fast, single-packet UDP scanner written in Go.
 Supports discovery of more than 45 services with the possibility to add your own.
 It is lightweight - grab a binary and run it anywhere you want.
 Linux, Mac Os and Windows are supported but can be built for more platforms.
+The goal of UDPX was to make easy to use and portable UDP port scanner.

 * It is fast.
-It can scan whole /16 network in 25 seconds for a single service.
+It can scan whole /16 network in ~20 seconds for a single service.
 * You don't need to instal libpcap or any other dependencies.
 * Can run on Linux, Mac Os, Windows.
 Or your Nethunter if you built it for Arm.
 * Customizable.
 You can add your probes and test for even more protocols!

+UDPX is not an internet-wide porscanner such as masscan or zgrab2 (zmap), kudos to those.

 ## Options
 ```